 Take Charge of Change Management

-Ultimately, incorporating neighborhoods and flexible spaces as a core part of the hybrid office is going to be critical to drive both productivity and employee satisfaction.
+Ultimately, incorporating office neighborhoods and flexible spaces as a core part of the hybrid model is going to be critical to drive both productivity and employee satisfaction.
 And doing so requires a comprehensive process that includes both personal and data inputs.
 But don’t just launch into a complete overhaul of your space all at once.
 Rather, slowly introduce your employees into it, especially if it’s a huge departure from how you operated previously.

 In light of the Great Resignation, it’s not just about having cool real estate but also a cool culture that promotes trust and confidence in leadership.
 Communication and delivery of new plans to employees is as important as the strategy itself.
 So get smart with data, involve your people in this process, and build a neighborhood-based office that is welcoming to all.